klaby/http-handler-response/README.md

 ## Using

-The http-handler-response provides two main functions. `createError` and `createResponse`.
+The http-handler-response provides three main functions. `createError`, `createresponse` and `handlerError`.

 ### createError